The Dish: Chef Priya Krishna famous her signature recipes

 Methods:

-Adjust an oven rack to the very best position and preheat the oven to 500˚F.
+Adjust an oven rack to the best position and preheat the oven to 500˚F.

 In a huge pan over medium-excessive warmth, heat the oil.
-Once the oil starts offevolved to shimmer, add the onion and chile, spread them out in an excellent layer in the pan, and cook dinner till the onion becomes translucent and starts offevolved to lightly char, five to 7 mins.
+Once the oil starts offevolved to shimmer, add the onion and chile, spread them out in an excellent layer in the pan, and cook dinner till the onion becomes translucent and starts offevolved to char, five to 7 minutes.

-Increase the warmth to excessive and upload the tomatoes, using a spoon’s returned to crush them lightly.
-Cook, stirring now and again, till the tomatoes damage down into a corpulent sauce, five to six mins, then upload the salt.
+Increase the warmth to excessive and upload the tomatoes, using a spoon to crush them lightly.
+Cook, stirring now and again, until the tomatoes damage down into a corpulent sauce, then add the salt for five to six minutes.

 Put the cooked rice in an 8-inch square (or similar length) baking dish, then fold within the tomato sauce.
-(You can also do the folding in a separate bowl, after which switch the rice to the baking dish if you doubt your capacity not to spill rice and sauce anywhere.)
+(You can also fold it in a separate bowl, then switch the rice to the baking dish if you doubt your capacity not to spill rice and sauce anywhere.)
 Evenly distribute the grated cheese over the top.

-Switch the oven to broil and region the baking dish on the pinnacle oven rack.
-Broil for approximately three mins, till the pinnacle bubbles and turns golden brown.
-Serve without delay.
+Switch the oven to broil and place the baking dish on the pinnacle oven rack.
+Broil for approximately three minutes until the pinnacle bubbles and turns golden brown.
+Serve immediately.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.